Psych 50: Introduction to Cognitive Neuroscience

 Policy on missed classes and work

 Attendance at all lectures and sections is expected.
-If you are sick, have a commitment like an athletic tournament or assignment from another class which makes you unable to complete a quiz or thought question, then you may drop at most 2 quizzes and 2 thought questions without affecting your grade as noted above.
+If you are sick, have a commitment like an athletic tournament or assignment from another class which makes you unable to complete a quiz or thought question, then you may drop at most 2 quizzes and 2 thought questions without affecting your grade, as noted above.
 You do not need to inform the instructor or your TA.
 No further accommodations for missed assignments can be provided on an individual basis without an official Accommodation Letter (see below).
-Note that late assignments will not be graded and will be counted against the 2 allowable drops.
+Late assignments are not graded and count against the 2 allowable drops.

 Sections are an important part of the course in which we dive deeper into subjects covered in lecture and reading.
 We also have numerous demonstrations and labs which we hope will more deeply develop your conceptual understanding of cognitive neuroscience.
 Whether these sections achieve their learning goals depends in large part on you - being engaged, asking questions, helping each other understand what you find difficult and teaching each other.